Yufei-L/2019-431/README.md

 ## What Must I Do Before the First Class at 1 PM on August 27?

 1. Register for the course.
-2. On or about August 12, I should have a document here which gives you more detailed instructions.
+2. By August 19, I should have a document here which gives you more detailed instructions.
 3. In the meantime, take a look at the course materials posted on this site.
 Remember that everything here is a work in progress, with new materials are arriving regularly from now until the end of the course in December.

 ## Old Versions of the Course